The Project (Australian TV program)

-The Project (as of 2017) has won numerous accolades, 9 Logie Awards, including the Gold Logie won by hosts Carrie Bickmore and Waleed Aly.
+The Project has won numerous accolades, 11 Logie Awards, including the Gold Logie won by hosts Carrie Bickmore and Waleed Aly.

+On 9 June 2025, Network 10 confirmed that The Project would be replaced by a new current affairs program titled 10 News+, as the network was preparing to phase out its long-running show effective 30 June.
+The final episode of the series aired on 27 June 2025.

+Following the conclusion of the program, The Project's social media accounts remained active, with several posts being made in the weeks following the finale.

 Format

-The program hosted by Waleed Aly, Sarah Harris, Georgie Tunny, Hamish Macdonald, Sam Taunton and Michael Hing and features regular guest panellists appearing during the week.
-They have included: Steve Price, Susie Youssef, Tommy Little, Nazeem Hussein, Tony Armstrong, Rachel Corbett, Chrissie Swan, Em Rusciano and Fifi Box.
-The hosts are often joined by several special guests during the course of an episode.
+The program's final hosting lineup consisted of Waleed Aly, Sarah Harris, Georgie Tunny, Hamish Macdonald, Rove McManus, Sam Taunton and Susie Youssef and featured other regular panellists appearing during the week.
+Regular panellists and contributors have included: Kate Langbroek, Steve Price, Nick Cody, James Mathison, Ruby Rose, Susie Youssef, Liz Ellis, Max Rushden, Hugh Riminton, Chrissie Swan, Elise Elliott, Narelda Jacobs, Dave Thornton, Tom Cashman, Kitty Flanagan, Nikki Britton, Nazeem Hussain, Chris Brown, Dilruk Jayasinha, Nath Valvo, Myf Warhurst, Jan Fran, Alex Lee, Claire Hooper, Jessie Stephens, Tara Rushton, Natarsha Belling, Tom Tilley and Sharyn Ghidella.
+The hosts were often joined by several special guests during the course of an episode.

-The main content of the show revolves around Aly, Tunny, Macdonald, Harris, Taunton and Hing at the desk discussing some of the news events of the day.
-This discussion often involves live crosses to reporters or guests via satellite.
-Special guests, often of a celebrity nature, also regularly appear in studio, usually during each show's final segments.
-In addition, the show features pre-recorded interviews with celebrities, conducted by either one of the main cast or US entertainment correspondents Jonathan Hyla or Xavier Brinkman.
-Feature stories by the main cast, often of a humorous but insightful nature, are also prominent throughout each week.
+The main content of the show revolved around Aly, Tunny, Macdonald, Harris, McManus, Taunton and Youssef at the desk discussing some of the news events of the day.
+This discussion often involved live crosses to reporters or guests via satellite.
+Special guests, often of a celebrity nature, also regularly appeared in studio, usually during each show's final segments.
+In addition, the show featured pre-recorded interviews with celebrities, conducted by either one of the main cast or US entertainment correspondents Jonathan Hyla or Xavier Brinkman.
+Feature stories by the main cast, often of a humorous but insightful nature, were also prominent throughout each week.